Enoxaparin: 7 things you should know

 - Generic enoxaparin injection is available.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Major bleeding at any site (including in the brain or abdomen) is a risk with enoxaparin use, although overall reported incidence is low.
+- Major bleeding at any site (including in the brain or abdomen) is a risk with enoxaparin use, although the overall reported incidence is low.
 A fall in hematocrit (the number of red blood cells in the blood) or a drop in blood pressure should prompt a search for a bleeding site.

 - Other side effects include anemia, edema, shortness of breath, diarrhea, and confusion.

 - Not suitable for people with pre-existing bleeding disorders.

 - Only available as an injection that is administered under the skin.

 - The dosage of enoxaparin requires adjusting for severe renal impairment.